 Another alternative dispute resolution approach is the so-called "rent-a-judge" method.
 Family members hire a judge who gives a binding or, depending upon the wishes of the parties, a non-binding opinion.

-Some family disputes are being solved by using a confidential-non-binding process in which the attorneys representing the family members give condensed arguments to an expert advisor.
+Some family business disputes are being solved by using a confidential-non-binding process in which the attorneys representing the family members give condensed arguments to an expert adviser.
 This process—called a mini-trial—lets family members look at the strengths and weaknesses of both sides and facilitates a settlement through the exchange of information.

 Of course, the best solution is always to try to avoid disputes of this scale altogether by structuring the ownership and responsibilities in a family business to suit the abilities and personalities of the family members involved.
 The sad reality is that these disputes are inevitable.
 When they do occur, the key is to acknowledge and address them right away, usually through an objective third party.
 The sooner you can act on a problem in your family-run business, the better your chances of avoiding the knockdown drag-out family feuds that cause the downfall of many businesses and the disruption of many families in business.